-3. At the decedent's death the real property was used by the decedent or a family member for farming or in a trade or business or is rented for such use by the surviving spouse to a family member on a net cash basis;
+3. The real property is used for farming or in a trade or business or is rented for such use by the surviving spouse to a family member on a net cash basis;

 4. The real property was acquired from or passed from the decedent to a qualified heir of the decedent;